arokem/scipy-optimize/01-intro.md

   data, such as the mean of some variable, or the variance of this variable, are often not the best explanation of the data you have observed, in terms of the theory.
-For example, in the data we have observed in our experiment, a useful quantity is the PSE, which telss us what the perceived contrast of the surrounding grating was.
+For example, in the data we have observed in our experiment, a useful quantity is the PSE, which tells us what the perceived contrast of the surrounding grating was.
 This quantity is not readily present in summary statistics of the data.
 A functional form of a model is a mathematical formula that relates systematic changes in measured dependent variables, based on